 My personal research centers on the interactions of psychosocial stress and human biology.
-For my dissertation, I plan to examine whether physical activity modifies the relationships between psychosocial stress and several physiological systems (i.e. inflammation, hormones, and cellular aging).
-These relationships are particularly interesting because they are posited to connect psychosocial stress to a range of negative health outcomes, including mental health disorders, diabetes, and even Alzheimer’s Disease.
-Uncovering how physical activity modifies these relationships could offer a better understanding of how psychosocial stress impacts health across the US and globally as well as what effects it had throughout human evolution.
+Specifically, my dissertation project examines whether physical activity modifies the relationships between psychosocial stress, immune function, and cellular aging.
+These relationships are posited to connect psychosocial stress to a range of negative health outcomes, including mental health disorders, diabetes, and even Alzheimer’s Disease.
+Uncovering how physical activity modifies these relationships could offer a better understanding of how psychosocial stress impacts health across the US and globally as well as what roles stress played throughout human evolution.